Pete Carroll

-Peter Clay Carroll (born September 15, 1951) is an American football coach who is the head coach and executive vice president for the Seattle Seahawks of the National Football League (NFL).
-He was previously the head football coach at USC from 2000 to 2009, where he won six bowl games and back to back National Championships in 2003 and 2004.
+Peter Clay Carroll (born September 15, 1951) is an American professional football coach who is the head coach for the Las Vegas Raiders of the National Football League (NFL).
+He previously served as head coach for USC (2001–2009), the New York Jets (1994), New England Patriots (1997–1999), and Seattle Seahawks (2010–2023).
+Carroll is the third head coach to win both a college football national championship and a Super Bowl, after Jimmy Johnson and Barry Switzer.

-Beginning his head coaching career on the professional level, Carroll saw minimal success with the New York Jets in 1994 and some success with the New England Patriots from 1997 to 1999.
-Shifting to college football with USC, he revitalized the struggling program into a top-ranked contender.
-Carroll's collegiate success prompted an NFL return in 2010 when he was hired as the head coach of Seattle.
-Under Carroll, the Seahawks have qualified for the playoffs nine times, clinched their division five times, made two consecutive Super Bowl appearances, and won the franchise's first championship in Super Bowl XLVIII over the Denver Broncos.
-The team's Legion of Boom defense also led the league in scoring for four consecutive seasons during his tenure.
-Carroll is one of four head coaches (alongside Paul Brown, Jimmy Johnson and Barry Switzer) to win a college football national championship and an NFL championship.
+Beginning his coaching career on the NFL level, Carroll saw minimal success as head coach of the Jets and Patriots in the 1990s.
+Shifting to college football with USC, he revitalized the struggling program into a top-ranked contender, winning seven consecutive conference championships and an AP national championship.
+He also won a BCS national championship at the 2005 Orange Bowl, although the title was later vacated.

+Carroll's collegiate success prompted a return to the NFL in 2010 when he was hired as the head coach of the Seahawks.
+In 14 seasons under Carroll as their coach, the Seahawks qualified for the playoffs 10 times, won their division five times, made two consecutive Super Bowl appearances, and won the franchise's first championship in Super Bowl XLVIII.
+In the latter game, Super Bowl XLIX, Carroll has been criticized for his decision to attempt a pass on the one-yard line, which led to a game-losing interception.
+The team's Legion of Boom defense led the league in scoring defense for four consecutive seasons during his tenure, and in 2018 he became the Seahawks' winningest coach.
+Following the 2023 season, Carroll stepped down as head coach to take an advisory position with the Seahawks for one year.
+He left the organization in 2025 to become head coach of the Raiders.

 Early life

 Carroll was born on September 15, 1951, in San Francisco, California, the son of Rita (née Ban) and James Edward "Jim" Carroll.
 Two of his paternal great-grandparents were Irish immigrants, and his Croatian maternal grandparents emigrated from around the region of Šibenik.
-He was raised in Greenbrae, California and attended Greenbrae School.
+He was raised in Greenbrae, California, and attended Greenbrae School.
 Carroll attended Redwood High School in Larkspur, California.

 He was a multi-sport star in football (playing quarterback, wide receiver, and defensive back), basketball, and baseball, earning the school's Athlete of the Year honors as a senior in 1969.
 He was inducted into the charter class of the Redwood High School Athletic Hall of Fame in April 2009.